-On September 2, 2004, the Board of Directors of the Corporation approved the Purchase Plan to induce key employees to hold, on a permanent basis, Common Shares of the Corporation.
+On September 2, 2004, the Board approved the Purchase Plan to induce key employees to hold, on a permanent basis, Common Shares of the Corporation.
 The Purchase Plan was amended in 2006 and 2011.

-Under the Stock Option Plan, as amended in 1988, 1990, 1996, 1998, 1999, 2000, 2002, 2003, 2006, 2007 and 2011, the Board of Directors may designate officers and full-time key employees of the Corporation or its business units or subsidiaries as eligible employees under the Stock Option Plan, and may grant to such eligible employees options to purchase Common Shares of the Corporation.
+Under the Stock Option Plan, as amended, the Board may designate officers and full-time key employees of the Corporation or its subsidiaries as eligible employees under the Stock Option Plan, and may grant to such eligible employees options to purchase Common Shares of the Corporation.
 The purpose of the Stock Option Plan is to provide an additional incentive for the Corporation's officers and key employees to promote the interests of the Corporation to the best of their ability.